ketki16j/cluster-aware-pathomic-project/README.md

 Code used for training and testing cluster-aware machine learning models with donor clinical and pathomic biopsy features to predict kidney transplant recipient outcomes.

-**Manuscript in preparation:** *"Cluster-Aware Pathomic Modeling of Procurement Biopsies for Prediction of Post-Transplant Allograft Outcomes"*

-**In collaboration with:** Jeremy Rubin's Lab, University of Maryland

 ---

 ## Overview